rust-lang/rust/src/doc/reference.md

 integral types: `u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64`, `i64`,
 `isize`, or `usize`.

-The type of an _unsuffixed_ integer literal is determined by type inference.
+The type of an _unsuffixed_ integer literal is determined by type inference:

-If an integer type can be _uniquely_ determined from the surrounding program context, the unsuffixed integer literal has that type.
-If the program context underconstrains the type, it defaults to the signed 32-bit integer `i32`; if the program context overconstrains the type, it is considered a static type error.
+* If an integer type can be _uniquely_ determined from the surrounding program context, the unsuffixed integer literal has that type.

+* If the program context underconstrains the type, it defaults to the signed 32-bit integer `i32`.

+* If the program context overconstrains the type, it is considered a static type error.

 Examples of integer literals of various forms: